SVP, Corporate Communications

 About Tableau Software

 Tableau Software (NYSE: DATA) helps people see and understand data.
-Tableau helps anyone quickly analyze, visualise and share information.
+Tableau helps anyone quickly analyse, visualise and share information.
 More than 15,000 customer accounts get rapid results with Tableau in the office and on the go.
 And tens of thousands of people use Tableau Public to share data in their blogs and websites.

 Tableau and Tableau Software are trademarks of Tableau Software, Inc. All other company and product names may be trademarks of the respective companies with which they are associated.